ayadimounir/dash_app/README.md

 # Running the application using the run script

 ## Windows
-click on the run.bat file
+click on the run_WINDOWS.bat file

 ## Linux
 Run it via the command line